sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-02-16-HTB-Bounty.md

 ```

-If you haven't already, get to know xml files, they can be super useful; and also (perhaps more importantly) get to know useful powershell commands.
+If you haven't already, its a good idea to get to know a little xml; particularly in the context of exploiting xmlrpc.
+It's also important to familiarize yourself with useful powershell commands.
-the IEX DownloadString one above is very useful, as is the IWR (Invoke-WebRequest) one.
+The IEX DownloadString one above is very useful, as is the IWR (Invoke-WebRequest) one.
 You will find them invaluable when working with Windows targets.

 Anyway...the exploit above requires us to host the shell.ps1 file so